Share this page

 There are other similar characteristics between the styles - potentially many, given the vagueness of the two styles.

-However, not all charismatic leaders are acting from a deep unrecognised sense of inadequacy and narcissism.
+However, not all charismatic leaders are acting from a deep unrecognised sense of inadequacy.

 Ratings are brand new to BusinessBalls, let us know what you think!